-G. R.E.D.
+E. R.E.D.
 Priority Bus Lanes Study - Update

 This study will provide a comprehensive review of best practices for transit priority lanes and R.E.D. lane shared access in peer areas.
 The study recommendations will evaluate the applicability of priority lanes through qualitative analysis and the development and deployment of a methodology for evaluating and prioritizing transit priority lane treatments in the CAMPO area.
 On June 27th, the CTT work shop (#2) was held to go over Task #4, the existing conditions including a review of corridors and an introduction to key concepts to guide Task 5 (RED Lanes evaluation methodology).
 Task #4 deliverable, the Existing Conditions Report, and mapping were discussed and reviewed.
 The next phase of work continues.
 Task #5 of 7 includes further analysis and overlaying of existing conditions indicators and trends analysis, evaluations and determining the methodology for selecting the priority bus lanes.
-The next workshop will be scheduled for early fall with the study on schedule to be completed in fiscal year 2020.
+The consulting team has been working with staff to finalize the approach to Task #5.
+The next CTT workshop will be scheduled for October.
+The study is on schedule to conclude fiscal year 2020.
 (Staff Contact: Crystal Odum)

-H. Fayetteville/Raleigh Passenger Rail Study
+F. Fayetteville/Raleigh Passenger Rail Study